 To save yourself time worrying in the morning, lay out your best suit, make sure you've already purchased your train tickets or petrol, get some money out if you need to buy lunch, and make sure all your time in the day is spent focusing on the important task—preparing for that interview.

-If you're really anxious, ask a trusted friend or family member to perform a "test" interview on you the day before.
+If you're really anxious, ask a trusted friend or family member to perform a "test" interview on you the day before, also known as a mock interview.
 You'll get a chance to practice your performance and also receive some valuable feedback.

 Remember, you can do this.
 You're qualified for the job, you've got some great credentials, and you've got the necessary experience.